 This page is for family and friends who want to support someone with a dissociative disorder.

 It can be really hard to see someone you care about experiencing the symptoms of a dissociative disorder.
 But family and friends can really help.
-This page has some suggestions for ways you can support them while also looking after your own wellbeing.
+This page has some suggestions for ways you can support the person you care about, while also looking after your own wellbeing.

 Having understanding family and friends helps me.